About

 BFA in Art Education, 2004

-Veronica Bruce Woodward is an interdisciplinary artist based in the north suburbs of Chicago.
+Veronica Bruce Woodward is an interdisciplinary artist based in Chicago-land.
 She received her BFA in Art Education in 2004 from the University of Illinois Champaign – Urbana and her MFA in Painting from the University of the Arts in Philadelphia in 2011.

 Her art has been exhibited nationally and internationally and is held in numerous private collections throughout the country.
 She has been awarded artist residencies at Threewalls, Chicago, Bundanon Trust, in New South Wales, Australia, and Nida Art Colony in Lithuania.
 Veronica has spent years teaching at some of the top institutions in Illinois such as the School of the Art Institute of Chicago and the University of Chicago Laboratory Schools as well as taking years off to focus on her art practice and projects.
 She has over nine years of teaching experience between the years of 2005-2018.

 Veronica moved to San Diego in the summer of 2019 where she had two solo exhibitions.
-She moved back to Chicago-land in the summer of 2022 with her family and works in her home studio north of Chicago.
+She moved back to Chicago-land in the summer of 2022 with her family.
+She has worked as a freelance art consultant and production artist for commercial projects from 2022-2025.

 My work is heavily rooted in highlighting the human hand and gesture, elevating unwanted or menial objects, and references the traditions of painting.